kebman/Simple-SMPTE-class-in-PHP/README.md

-PHP-SMPTE-functions
+Simple PHP SMPTE functions
 ===================

-Some functions to deal with SMPTE code
+Some simple functions to deal with SMPTE code

 ### Goal: